BasKrueger/Not-Skystone/README.md

 Clone this repository and open the project folder using at least Unity Version 2021.3.1.
 Alternatively you can play the latest build of the prototype right [here](https://suchti0352.itch.io/not-skystones) in your browser.

 # Highlight: Model View Controller Pattern
+This prototype makes extensive use of the Model View Controller (short MVC) pattern.
+There are many different definitions out there for this specific Code pattern, but I oriented myself on the following guidelines:
 <p align="center">
     <img src="readme/MVC.png" alt="MVC"><br>
 </p>
-This prototype makes extensive use of the Model View Controller (short MVC) pattern.
-Though mainly meant online games, it's still worth a consideration for turn based games.
-The core of this pattern is that the gamelogic (called Model) is completely encapsulated from the rest, only offering specifically designed interfaces that's used by the Input (called Controller).
-The current gamestate is then displayed by the View.
+The entire gamelogic (Model) is completely encapsulated from the rest, only offering specifically designed interfaces that's used by the Input (Controller).
+The Views responsibility is to display the latest state of the Model.